-- Level 1 Valuations based on quoted prices in active markets for identical assets or liabilities that the Fund has the ability to access. - Level 2 Valuations based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
+- Level 1 Valuations based on quoted prices in active markets for identical assets or liabilities that the Fund has the ability to access.
+Valuation adjustments and block discounts are not applied to Level 1 instruments. - Level 2 Valuations based on quoted prices in markets that are not active or for which all significant inputs are observable, either directly or indirectly. - Level 3 Valuations based on inputs that are unobservable and significant to the overall fair value measurement.
 Level 3 valuations incorporate certain assumptions and projections that are not observable in the market, and significant professional judgment is used in determining the fair value assigned to such assets and liabilities.